sj-cantos/sj-cantos/README.md

 # 💫 About Me:
 Hi, I'm Shannon John Cantos. an aspiring full-stack engineer passionate about creating innovative and user-centric web applications.
 Ever since I discovered my fascination for computer science, I have been driven to explore the world of software development and make a positive impact through it.
 Throughout my learning journey, I have honed my skills in various programming languages and frameworks, including but not limited to Node.js, Express.js, React.js, Spring Boot, and Python.
-I believe in staying up-to-date with the latest industry trends and continuously learning new technologies to enhance my abilities as a student developer.
+I believe in staying up-to-date with the latest industry trends and continuously learning new technologies to enhance my abilities as a student aspiring developer.

 # 💻 Tech Stack: